Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

         <p><b>Output directory for additional files</b></p>
         <p>You can specify the output directory and include additional files for both single and multi-project builds.
            For multi-project builds,
-           set the output directory and include additional files (such as <code>README.md</code>) in the configuration of the root project.
+           set the output directory and include additional files in the configuration of the root project.
         </p>
     </def>
     <def title="failOnWarning">